Ratu Kalinyamat

+Life

 She was the daughter of Sultan Trenggana of Demak and the spouse of Sultan Hadlirin.
 Ratna Kencana ascended the throne after the assassination of her brother, Sunan Prawoto, and her husband by Arya Penangsang.

 Reign

-Queen Kalinyamat ascended the throne after the death of her husband, the Duke of Jepara.
-The couple was childless, so there was no one else to become the successor.
+Queen Kalinyamat ascended to the throne after the death of her husband, the Duke of Jepara as the couple was childless and there was no one else to take the throne.
 After the completion of the hermitage, she became Kanjeng Ratu Kalinyamat the queen of Kalinyamat that reign in Jepara.
 The coronation is marked by Surya Sengkala (chronogram): "Terus Karya Tataning Bumi" or approximately 1549 AD to the alleged date of 12 Rabi'ulAwal.

 Queen Kalinyamat was described as an able and brave leader.
 Portuguese historical record "Da Asia" written by De Couto praised Queen Kalinyamat as "Senhora Rainha de Jepara ponderosa e rica"; which means 'the Queen of Jepara', a rich woman and has great power.
-Her reign marked by her overseas campaigns in the year 1550 and 1574, against Portuguese in Malacca.
+Her reign was marked by her overseas campaigns in 1550 and 1574, against the Portuguese in Malacca.

+Legacy

+She was awarded National Hero of Indonesia on 10 November 2023 by Joko Widodo.
+Five days later, a public service office in Jepara was named after her.